subconcept-labs/ulangi/docs/google-sheets-add-on/install-ulangi-sheets-add-on.md

 # How to install Ulangi Sheets Add-on

 #### Difficulty: Easy
+It takes only a minute to install and set up this add-on.

 ## I. Installation
-1. Once you open a Google Sheet document, choose *Add-on > Get add-ons*.
+1. Open a Google Sheets document and go to **Add-on > Get add-ons**.

-2. On G Suite Marketplace dialog, search **Ulangi Sheets** and install the add-on.
+2. Search **Ulangi Sheets** and install it.

 3. On Permission dialog, click **Allow** button.
   ![Permission dialog](./assets/images/permission-dialog.png)